Scientific Program Analysts

 Jake is excited to join NHGRI as a Scientific Program Analyst supporting H3Africa, dGTEx, Comparative Genomics, and the GWAS catalog.
 He is a recent graduate of the University of Montana in Missoula, MT with a BS in Biology, a BS in Microbiology, and a minor in Biochemistry.
 During his time at the University of Montana, he leveraged phylogenetics to discover the origin of nitrogen fixation genes in strains of the cyanobacterium Acaryochloris marina, and comparative genomics techniques to study cyanobacteria near the thermal limits of life in Yellowstone National Park.

-Zo is excited to join NHGRI as a Scientific Program Analyst for the Clinical Genome Resource (ClinGen), Clinical Sequencing Evidence-Generating Research (CSER), and International HundredK+ Cohorts Consortium (IHCC).
+Zo is excited to support NHGRI as a Scientific Program Analyst for the Clinical Genome Resource (ClinGen) and the Ethical, Legal, and Social Implications (ELSI) program.
+They previously worked on the Clinical Sequencing Evidence-Generating Research (CSER) program, the International HundredK+ Cohorts Consortium (IHCC), and the Impact of Genomic Variation on Function (IGVF) program.
 They are a recent graduate of Barnard College in New York, NY with a BA in Archaeology and Biology.
-During their time at Barnard, they worked as an EMT.
-They have a broad interest in public health, including everything from forensics to epidemiology.

 Sara is excited to join NHGRI as a Scientific Program Analyst supporting The GREGoR Consortium, The Centers of Excellence in Genomic Science (CEGS), The Human Genome Reference Program (HGRP), and The Genome Sequencing Program (GSP).
 She graduated from Christopher Newport University in Newport News, VA this past May with a BS in Cellular, Molecular, and Physiological Biology, a BA in Leadership Studies, and a minor in Spanish.
 During her time at Christopher Newport University, she was a part of the leadership team in their Center for Academic Success and managed the cohort of Science Tutors while tutoring Chemistry herself.